Python notes - syntax and language

 self

-Python doesn't hide the fact that class functions pass/expect a reference to the object they are working on.
-This takes getting used to if you've never used classes this way before.
+Python's syntax doesn't hide the fact that class functions pass/expect a reference to the object they are working on.
+This takes a little getting used to if you come from a language where the syntax simplifies/hides that.

 Class functions must be declared with 'self', and must be called with an instance.
-This makes it clear to both python and coders whether you're calling a class function or not.
-Consider:
+This makes it clear to both python and to you whether you're calling a class function or not.

 def f():